Indian Oil Corp reports Q4 net profit of Rs 8,781 cr

-New Delhi, May 19 (IANS) Indian Oil Corporation on Wednesday reported a net profit of Rs 8,781.30 crore for the January-March quarter.
+New Delhi: Indian Oil Corporation on Wednesday reported a net profit of Rs 8,781.30 crore for the January-March quarter.

 During the same period of FY20, the company had reported a net loss of Rs 5,185.32 crore.